georgethebeatle/diycontainers/README.md

 - A container is just a set of processes running in isolation
 - We can isolate processes as little or as much as we like using namespaces.

 Creating containers is like playing with lego.
-You can use the primitive building block and you can build whatever you need with them.
-You do not need to use all namespaces, you can create containers that share namespaces, etc. Docker is doing just that under the hood.
-Docker is just one of the lego sets.
+You can use the primitive building blocks and you can build whatever you need with them.
+You do not need to use all namespaces, you can create containers that share namespaces, the options are limitless.
+Docker is doing just that under the hood.
+It is just one of the available lego sets.
+There are others as well, but the important part is that they are all using the same building blocks.

+## The End